andreyfedoseev/django-page-components/README.rst

     myapp.page_components.AddToCartButton

-Now, when we have some page components defined it is time to use them in views:
+Now, when we have some page components defined, it is time to use them in views:

 .. code-block:: python